hiibolt/qsharp_rs/README.md

 ### Example Gate Usage:
 Given a system of 3 qubits, in order to ignore the first and third qubits and only apply the X-Gate to the second qubit, you would build a gate as follows:
 $$(I \otimes X \otimes I) * Q_s$$

-## Ranting
-- legit half of quantum circuitry documentation feels like it was obfusicated?? why are they gatekeeping this stuff?? call me a Microsoft meatrider but shoutout for them for being the only ones to properly document anything